-BumpSync - in this mode the phase of oscillator 1 is 'bumped', or offset, by 1/4th of a cycle (90 degrees) and the phase of oscillator 2 is bumped by 1/8th of a cycle (45 degrees) whenever a synchronization event occurs.
+Bump - in this mode the phase of the oscillator is 'bumped', or offset, (by 1/4th of a cycle (90 degrees) for oscillator 1 and 1/8th of a cycle (45 degrees) for oscillator 2) on a synchronization event.

-2=1 Sync - this mode operates in the same way as HardSync mode, except that whenever the output of oscillator 1 is equal to the output of oscillator 2 an additional synchronization event is created that is sent to oscillator 2 only.
-The typical result is to create 'chirps' in oscillator 2 where its waveform chases that of oscillator 1, being repeatedly reset with shorter and shorter time intervals until it catches up.

-1=2 Sync - this mode is similar to 2=1 Synch mode except that the additional synchronization event is sent to oscillator 1 only.
+- 2=1 Sync this mode operates in the same way as HardSync mode, except that whenever the output of oscillator 1 is equal to the output of oscillator 2 an additional synchronization event is created that is sent to oscillator 2 only.
+The typical result is to create 'chirps' in oscillator 2. - 1=2 Sync this mode is similar to 2=1 Synch mode except that the additional synchronization event is sent to oscillator 1 only.
 In this mode the 'chirps' are created in oscillator 1.

-Sync Off - in this mode the synchronization events have no effect on the oscillators.
+Off - in this mode the synchronization events have no effect on the oscillator.
 It can be useful when the SYNC input is used to step the presets in PRESET STEP mode to avoid the transient that might otherwise occur, and also in CHORD mode to prevent the phase alignment of the 8 oscillators (unless you want that effect!).